grundeinkommensbuero/berliner-sammelapp-website/content/posts/dwe-app-review.en.md

 We also looked at efficiency over time.
 It did not vary much.

 It also seemed like there's no large difference in efficiency depending on group size.
-If anything, it seems like efficiency decreases a bit for groups larger than 10.
+If anything, it seems like efficiency decreases a bit for groups larger than 10 people.

 # Die App & DWE
 # Sammel-App & DWE